matheuslins/Banco-Tangamandapio/README.md

 # Banco Tangamandápio
-### Simple API to consult, create, update accounts and make withdrawals.
+### Simple API to manage accounts and make withdrawals.

 ## Was made using
   * Django 1.11